eogee/any4any/docs/KnowledgeBaseSystemDocumentation.md

 ### 9.3 Retrieval Parameter Adjustment

-- The `TOP_K` parameter controls the number of retrieval results, with a default value of 3
+- `TOP_K` parameter controls the number of retrieval results, default is 3
+- `RERANK_CANDIDATE_FACTOR` controls rerank candidate document multiplier, default is 10
+- `RERANK_BATCH_SIZE` controls rerank batch processing size
 - Increasing `TOP_K` can obtain more relevant documents but may introduce noise
-- Decreasing `TOP_K` can improve relevance but may miss some useful information
+- Adjusting rerank parameters appropriately can balance retrieval quality and performance

 ### 9.4 Batch Processing

 When processing a large number of documents, batch processing is recommended over individual processing to improve efficiency.

+### 9.5 Rerank Optimization

+- Enabling rerank can improve retrieval quality but increases computational overhead
+- Balance retrieval speed and quality according to actual needs
+- Adjust `RERANK_CANDIDATE_FACTOR` to control the number of candidate documents